What Happens During Appendectomy?

 Open appendix operation

 During an open appendicectomy, a surgeon makes one big cut in the lower right side of the abdomen.
 The surgeon then removes the appendix and closes the wound with stitches.
-According to the doctors, this type of surgery helps the surgeon to clean the abdominal cavity in case the appendix has burst.
+According to the doctors, this type of surgery helps the surgeon to clean the abdominal cavity in case the appendix has ruptured or burst.